 Pre-Columbian petroglyphs at the Puerco Pueblo ruins in the Arizona desert seem to depict hammocks hung from poles leaning apart.
-Hammocks are known to have been indigenous bedding only in distant tropical forests.
+Hammocks are known to have been indigenous bedding only in distant tropical climes.

-Tensa4 Hammock Stand User Guide

-Copyright © 2020 Tensa Outdoor

-All rights reserved

-Printed in Portland, Oregon, the United States of America

-Version 1.4, December 2021

-See http://tensaoutdoor.com/support/ for revisions in PDF format.
+Tensa4 Hammock Stand User Guide Copyright © 2022 Tensa Outdoor All rights reserved Version 1.6, February 2022 See http://tensaoutdoor.com/support/ for revisions in PDF format.